Law enforcement in the United Kingdom: Border Force

 As part of the wide-ranging review of the Home Office, the then Home Secretary, John Reid, announced in July 2006 that all British immigration officers would be uniformed.
-On 1 April 2007 the Border and Immigration Agency (BIA) was created and commenced operation.
+On 1 April 2007, the Border and Immigration Agency (BIA) was created and commenced operation.
 However, there were no police officers in the Agency, a matter that attracted considerable criticism when the Agency was established: agency officers have limited powers of arrest.
 Further powers for designated officers within the Agency, including powers of detention pending the arrival of a police officer, were introduced by the UK Borders Act 2007.

-The Government effectively admitted the shortcomings of the Agency by making a number of fundamental changes within a year of its commencement.
-On 1 April 2008 the BIA became the UK Border Agency following a merger with UKvisas, the port of entry functions of HM Revenue and Customs.
+The Government effectively admitted the shortcomings of the Agency by making several fundamental changes within a year of its commencement.
+On 1 April 2008, the BIA became the UK Border Agency following a merger with UKvisas, the port of entry functions of HM Revenue and Customs.
 The Home Secretary, Jacqui Smith, announced that the UK Border Agency (UKBA) "...will bring together the work of the Border and Immigration Agency, UK Visas and parts of HM Revenue and Customs at the border, [and] will work closely with the police and other law enforcement agencies to improve border controls and security."

-Within months of this, the Home Secretary revealed (in a 16-page response to a report by Lord Carlile, the independent reviewer of UK terrorism legislation) that the Home Office would issue a Green Paper proposing to take forward proposals by the Association of Chief Police Officers (England & Wales) for the establishment of a new 3,000-strong national border police force to work alongside the Agency.
+Within months of this, the Home Secretary revealed (in a 16-page response to a report by Lord Carlile, the independent reviewer of UK terrorism legislation) that the Home Office would issue a Green Paper proposing to take forward proposals by the Association of Chief Police Officers (England and Wales) for the establishment of a new 3,000-strong national border police force to work alongside the Agency.

 Following a major enquiry into the UK Border Agency that exposed significant flaws in the operation of border controls, the Home Secretary, Theresa May, announced in 2012 that the Border Force, which is responsible for manning all points of entry into the United Kingdom, would be split from the control of the UKBA and become a separate organisation with direct accountability to ministers and a "law-enforcement ethos".
 Brian Moore, the former Chief Constable of Wiltshire Police, was appointed as the first head of the new UKBF.